 As parenting specialists, they are aware of the latest research on the developmental needs of children, especially those going through a divorce.
-They do more than establish a time-sharing regime, they can help you plan for potential future challenges, such as introducing new partners, the teenage years, how you will communicate regarding issues and challenges that may arise.
-They are experts on children.
+They do more than establish a time-sharing regime.
+They can help you plan for potential future challenges, such as introducing new partners, the teenage years, how you will communicate regarding issues and challenges that may arise.
+Basically, they are experts on children.

 2. How will we make decisions?

 Custody determines how major decisions about the children will be made.
 It does not relate to the amount of time each parent spends with the kids.
 Joint custody means both you and your spouse will make the major decisions together.
 Sole custody means only one parent will make the major decisions and the other parent has the right to information about the kids.

 Major decisions include non-emergency health care decisions, the school they will attend, religious training they will be exposed to and activities they will be involved in.

 Everyday decisions are in the hands of the parent caring for them at the time.
 There is a trend towards joint custody as there is a belief that children benefit from having both parents involvement.
 Although it may be difficult to imagine working cooperatively with your spouse in the future, it usually happens in time.
 If your situation is a high conflict case then perhaps sole custody is appropriate.
 The reality is that your parenting will evolve over time regardless of the title you use.

 3. When will the children be with you and when will they be with your spouse?

 Many spouses choose to divide the time spent with the children.
 Often, it is one week with each parent.

 In this case, social workers advise that the best transition day is Sundays, as Monday is a structured school day.

 In other arrangements, children reside primarily at one home and spend time with the other parent on a regular basis, such as every second weekend and one day during the week.